qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 ### Halo effect and horn effect

-**Halo effect**: Liking one aspect of a thing cause liking all aspects of that thing and its related things. (爱屋及乌)
+**Halo effect**: Liking one aspect of a thing cause liking all aspects of that thing and its related things.

 Examples: